nmndeep/Robust-Segmentation/README.md

  journal={arXiv:2306.12941}}
 ```

-Also consider citing [SegPGD](https://arxiv.org/abs/2207.12391) if you use SEA attack, as their loss funciton makes up a part of SEA evaluation.
+Also consider citing [SegPGD](https://arxiv.org/abs/2207.12391) if you use SEA attack, as their loss function makes up a part of SEA evaluation.

 <h5>Acknowledgements</h5>